jakekara/QAC250/lectures/lecture06.md

 	  injuring numerous others, and torching more than 2,000 homes and businesses.

+__Example 3__: From Catcher in the Rye, chapter 5

+   Instead of,

+   	   I sat around busying myself with various things while he got ready, which took a long time.

+   Salinger writes,

+   	    It took him about five hours to get ready.
+While he was doing it, I went over to my window and opened it and packed a snowball with my bare hands.
+The snow was very good for packing.
+I didn't throw it at anything, though.
+I started to throw it at a car that was parked across the street.
+But I changed my mind.
+The car looked so nice and white.
+Then I started to throw it at a hydrant, but that looked too nice and white, too.
+Finally I didn't throw it at anything.
+All I did was close the window and walk around the room with the snowball, packing it harder.
+A little while later, I still had it with me when I and Brossard and Ackley got on the bus.
+The bus driver opened the doors and made me throw it out.
+I told him I wasn't going to chuck it at anybody, but he wouldn't believe me.
+People never believe you.

+   Salinger's words accomplish more than filling in the timeline of Holden's evening, they offer insight into his thoughts and feelings all through evidence.
+In this case, the "facts" include both the details of his account, but how he tells it.
+He starts the paragraph with a lie and then says no one believes "you," meaning him.
+The entire paragraph serves as a fact on its own, evidence that he is a so-called "unreliable narrator."

 __In practice__ consider each sentence presents facts or adds necessary framing.
 If not, cut it.